zephyrproject-rtos/zephyr/doc/getting_started/installation_win.rst

 to build Zephyr applications in a Microsoft Windows environment.

-This guide was tested by compiling and running the Zephyr's sample applications on the following Windows version:
+This guide was tested by compiling and running the Zephyr's sample applications on Windows version 8.1 (and should work with Windows 10 as well).

-* Windows 8.1

 Update Your Operating System
 ****************************